misahub2023/Capsule-Vision-2024-Challenge/Benchmarking_Experiments/Readme.md

 	```

-15. Prediction on testing data and generating metrics report.
-This is done for training and validation data also.
+16. Prediction on testing data and generating metrics reports.
+This is also done for training and validation data.

 	```
 	y_test_pred = model.predict(X_test)